 Scrum is extensively used by software companies for product development.
 Therefore, you can apply this project management framework to any project that has complex requirements, aggressive deadlines, and a generous amount of uniqueness.

-This frame is specially designed for small and close-knit teams developing complex software products.
+This framework is specially designed for small and close-knit teams developing complex software products.

 But it was during the early 2000s that Scrum became one of the most popular agile project management frameworks, especially in the technology sector.
 The best part of Scrum is that it isn’t inherently technical and adaptation of its tools and practices is rather easy.